ben-xD/talkdash/README.md

 ## TODOs

-- Add clock and stopwatch feature
 - Zen mode
 - View and adjust time remaining for the speaker remotely as Event Host
   - Keep timer working local-first (doesn't require connection)
   - Convert human-readable talk length into duration
 - Bugs:
-  - Can't click on mode buttons (Audience, Host) on mobile
+  - Can't click on navigation menu buttons (Audience, Host) on mobile
 - AI ideas:
   - record event host message from voice (STT) - whisper on Cloudflare - but won't be used at events to avoid distracing audience
   - Filter messages for safety and edit it for being funny - not really possible, Llama2 throws "ethics" error